Insulation Grants GuideSpray Foam News

 Could I be rejected

 It is possible to be rejected for an insulation grant.
-Here are the main factors as to why you may be rejected:
+Here are the most common reasons as to why you may be rejected:

-- Lack of coordination between other flat tenants – All parties must be involved.
+- Lack of coordination between other flat tenants or owner of the property – All parties must be involved.

 Why you should apply for a grant